 2. The Formation of NATO:

-The Berlin Blockade and Airlift highlighted the growing tensions between the Soviet Union and the Western Allies.
-In response, the United States and its Western European allies formed the North Atlantic Treaty Organization (NATO) in 1949.
-NATO was established as an alliance to counter Soviet aggression and protect the security of its member nations.
+The Berlin Blockade and Airlift showed increasing Soviet and Ally tension.
+In response the United States and its Western European allies set about creating the North Atlantic Treaty Organization (NATO) in 1949.
+NATO was founded as an alliance to withstand the Soviet aggression, and to protect security of its member nations.

 3. Further Polarization of the Cold War:

-The Berlin Blockade and Airlift marked a turning point in the Cold War.
-It deepened the divide between the Soviet Union and the Western Allies, solidifying an “us versus them” mentality.
-It created a clear delineation between the communist Eastern Bloc and the democratic Western nations.
+The Berlin Blockade and Airlift turned a cold corner in the Cold War.
+It increased the gulf between the Soviet The Soviet Union and the Western Allies, and this increased an “us and them” mentality.
+It marked a clear dividing line between the commonwealth of communist Eastern Block and the Western nations, side by side.

 4. Increased Tensions in Germany: